AlexMeuer/AlexMeuer.github.io/_posts/2016-07-15-sdl-anim-tut.markdown

  Note that the constructor takes a string (path to the json file) and a pointer to an `SDL_Renderer` (for texture loading).
 The class does NOT have a default constructor.

- With any look you're header file for `TextureAtlas` will look something like this:
+ With any look your header file for `TextureAtlas` will look something like this:
 {% highlight C++ %}
 #ifndef TEXTURE_ATLAS_H
 #define TEXTURE_ATLAS_H